-Every day people tap into this increasingly scarce resource without even knowing it.
-As they use their mobile phones, connect to Wi-Fi on their laptops and tablets, listen to the radio or navigate their way around via GPS, they are connecting to invisible airwaves called spectrum.
-The problem with spectrum is that it is finite.
-Available spectrum is quickly running out.
-And while the average consumer may not be aware of the looming spectrum problem, the President’s Council of Advisors on Science and Technology (PCAST) predicts the number of devices connected to mobile networks worldwide will grow tenfold by 2020, from 5 billion to 50 billion.
-Not only will this put an even greater crunch on spectrum outdoors, it will present greater issues with wireless coverage indoors, where 80 percent of wireless traffic occurs.
+While the average consumer may not be aware of the looming spectrum problem, the President’s Council of Advisors on Science and Technology (PCAST) predicts the number of devices connected to mobile networks worldwide will grow tenfold by 2020, from 5 billion to 50 billion.
+Not only will this put an even greater crunch on the spectrum outdoors, but it will also present greater issues with wireless coverage indoors, where 80 percent of wireless traffic occurs.
 It is only a matter of time before there simply will not be enough room for everyone who relies on spectrum to actually access spectrum, making it imperative for the wireless industry to quickly find a solution.

 That’s why Federated Wireless is leading a monumental transformation.
 We are extending spectrum access to the mass market by advancing the shared spectrum concept introduced by the Federal Communications Commission (FCC).
 We have spent the last 5 years leading the creation of the shared spectrum market from the ground up, developing and nurturing the necessary standards, and working to ensure that customer deployments can be successful in all network environments.

 I’m proud to be a part of a company that is unlocking a spectrum of possibilities by breaking down barriers to the wireless spectrum.
-Together, we are giving greater access to operators by creating a shared economy model for what was previously individually licensed – essentially “Uberizing” spectrum.
+Together, we are giving greater access to operators by creating a shared economy model for what was previously individually licensed—essentially “Uberizing” the spectrum.
 Our unique approach to spectrum allows it to be better utilized and leveraged for a broad range of services, ensuring that this finite resource is available for the next wave of mobile business innovation.